Urduja

-Urduja was a legendary warrior princess recorded in the travel accounts of Ibn Battuta (1304 – possibly 1368 or 1377 AD).
+Urduja was a legendary warrior princess recorded in the travel accounts of Ibn Battuta (1304 – possibly 1368 or 1377).
 She was described to be a princess of Kaylukari in the land of Tawalisi.
-Though the locations of Kaylukari and Tawalisi are disputed, in the Philippines, Urduja is widely believed to be from Pangasinan, and has since been regarded as a national heroine.
+Though the locations of Kaylukari and Tawalisi are disputed, in the Philippines, Urduja is believed by modern Filipinos to be from Pangasinan, and has since been regarded as a national heroine.

 Ibn Battuta

 Ibn Battuta described Urduja as the ruler of Kaylukari in the land of Tawalisi and leader of the Kinalakian.
 After reaching the Samudera Pasai Sultanate in what is now Sumatra, Indonesia, Ibn Battuta passed by Tawalisi on his way to China.
 Princess Urduja was described as a daughter of a ruler named Tawalisi of a land that was also called Tawalisi.
 The ruler of Tawalisi, according to Ibn Battuta, possessed many junk ships and was a rival of China, which was then ruled by a Mongol dynasty.
 Ibn Battuta sailed for 17 days to reach China from the land of Tawalisi.

 Ibn Battuta made a pilgrimage to Mecca and he traveled to many other parts of the Islamic world.
 From India and Sumatra, Ibn Battuta reached the land of Tawalisi.
 Ibn Battuta described Urduja as a warrior princess whose army was composed of men and women.
 Urduja was a woman warrior who personally took part in the fighting and engaged in duels with other warriors.
 She was quoted as saying that she will marry no one but him who defeats her in duel.
 Other warriors avoided fighting her for fear of being disgraced.

-Urduja impressed Ibn Battuta with her military exploits and her ambition to lead an expedition to India, known to her as the "Pepper Country."
+Urduja impressed Ibn Battuta with her military exploits and her ambition to lead an expedition to India, known to her as the "Pepper Country".
 She also showed her hospitality by preparing a banquet for Ibn Battuta and the crew of his ship.
 Urduja generously provided Ibn Battuta with gifts that included robes, rice, two buffaloes, and four large jars of ginger, pepper, lemons, and mangoes, all salted, in preparation for Ibn Battuta's sea-voyage to China.

-Appearance

-Urduja is often described as a tall and beautiful lady having golden bronze skin, straight shiny luscious dark hair, and deep, dark-colored eyes.
-Clad in gold and is adept in sword fighting and horseback riding.
-Leader of the Kinalakian (warrior women).
-She was described as a brave, smart and kind-hearted lady.
-She is also believed to be multi-dialect, which was a common characteristic of the nobles in pre-colonial Southeast Asia.

 Research

 A long list of guesses to the location of Tawalisi have included Pangasinan, Luzon, Sulu, Celebes (Sulawesi), Java, Cambodia, Cochinchina, the mainland Chinese province of Guangdong, and practically every island in South Asia beginning with ta.
-It is also good to keep in mind that strong women in Southeast Asia is not uncommon and there could be multiple warrior princesses that lived during that time.